iljapapilloud/fitoride/README.md

 **Android**: Fitoride-Android.zip (put both files on your mobile Android device and clic on "Fitoride.apk" to install)

+**When you install the app or the software, you might get a security warning; when you are there, go to further details and clic on install**.

 The Godot-Project is available as "Fitoride-Godot3-Project.zip".
 It can be used to create the app for your own mobile phone or OS system.
 You need to have Godot 3.x installed on your computer.
 It does not work